 If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-However, if it is a low level concern this should be reported to the DSL. (this is the HT at Greatham School).
-Where there are concerns about the headteacher this should be referred to the chair of the governing body.
+However, if it is a low level concern this should be reported to the DSL.
+Where there are concerns about the headteacher this should be referred to the chair of the governing board.